arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/getting-started-ml/content.md

 ---
-title: 'Getting Started with Machine Learning Audio Models and the Nicla Voice'
+title: 'Audio Analysis with Machine Learning and the Nicla Voice'
-description: 'Learn to use the Nicla Voice to create your own Machine Learning audio models.'
+description: 'Learn to use the Nicla Voice to create your own Machine Learning audio models with this getting started tutorial.'
 tags:
   - Getting started
   - Machine Learning tools